SteveBarnett/human-centred/workshops/2024/nztc/notes.md

 > We'd really appreciate your help making things better.
 Content, logistics, lunch, any topic you have some feedback on will be helpful!
 > All questions are optional.
 Your responses are anonymous by default, but you're welcome to add your name and/or email address.

-- What was great? 👍
+- What worked well? 👍
 - What could we change? Δ
 - Anything else? ☺️
 - Your name 📛